vega/vega/docs/docs/api/view.md

 view.<b>loader</b>([<i>loader</i>])
 [<>](https://github.com/vega/vega/blob/master/packages/vega-view/src/View.js "Source")

 Get or set the [loader](https://github.com/vega/vega/blob/master/packages/vega-loader/#loader) instance to use for data files and images.
 If the loader is updated _after_ [initialize](#view_initialize) has been invoked, the visualization will be reinitialized.
 If a Vega View loads data from an external URL, the load request is made _immediately_ upon view construction.
 To ensure a custom loader is used, _provide the loader as a constructor option!_ Invoking this method will update the loader only _after_ initial data requests have been made.
+This method will reset the renderer; invoke [`runAsync`](#view_runAsync) or [`run`](#view_run) after calling this method to ensure the view is redrawn.

 <a name="view_logLevel" href="#view_logLevel">#</a>
 view.<b>logLevel</b>(<i>level</i>)